Overview

 ```

-### 2. Install nginx
+### 2. nginx Installation

-Execute the following command to install nginx.
+Execute the following commands to install nginx.

 ```